Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

-We will now turn to an important example that we will use to highlight the general situation.
-Consider the fundamental $4g$ polygon of a closed hyperbolic Riemann surface $S$ of genus $g$ with given hyperbolic metric.
+Consider now the example of a fundamental $4g$ polygon of a closed hyperbolic Riemann surface $S$ of genus $g$ with given hyperbolic metric.
 The construction of a tiling starts from a given point $x\in S$ which is the base point of the generating curves $\{\gamma_i\}_{i=1}^{2g}$ for the fundamental group of $S$.
-Within each homotopy classes for the closed curves $\gamma_i$, there is a unique geodesical representative.
+Within each of the homotopy classes for the closed curves $\gamma_i$, there is a unique geodesical representative.
 Cutting the surface along these geodesics produces a hyperbolic tile and tesselation.
-The combinatorial structure of the associated hyperbolic tiling is uniquely determined, as there are $4g$ copies of the fundamental tile around every vertex, which does not depend on how the edge identifications are realized, i.e. on the presentation of $\pi_1(S)$.
-In particular, there is only one associated combinatorial class of fundamental tiling with $4g$ edges.
-On the other hand, the choice of base point for the construction of a fundamental domain for the generators produces a plethora of metrically distinct fundamental tilings, which are all derived from the same point in $T(G).$ What different types of fundamental tilings can we create in this way?
+While the homotopy classes of the $\gamma_i$ determine the combinatorial structure of the tiling, the choice of base point for the construction of a fundamental domain for the generators produces a plethora of metrically distinct fundamental tilings, which are all derived from the same point in $T(G).$ What different types of fundamental tilings can we create in this way?
 Any other tiling starts from a different point $p\in S$, and there is a path $c$ connecting $x$ and $p$.
-The path can be extended to an isotopy of $S$.
+The path gives rise to an isotopy of $S$ by pushing the point $x$ along $c$ to $p$.
 In this way, $c$ uniquely determines a homeomorphism up to isotopies from $(S,x)$ to $(S,p)$, following results relating to the point-push map in \cite{primermcgs}.
-In particular, if one fixes a reference set of generators of $\pi_1(S)$, the resulting isotopy extension only leaves the set of generators invariant on $S$ if the path $c$ induces a trivial homeomorphism up to isotopy.
+In particular, if one fixes a reference set of generators of $\pi_1(S)$, the resulting isotopy only leaves the set of generators invariant on $S$ if the path $c$ induces a trivial homeomorphism up to isotopy.
 This means that if we fix what the generators $\{\gamma_i\}$ map to in $\Iso(\mathbb{H}^2),$ there is only one isotopy class of tilings associated to $S$ and $\{\gamma_i\}$.
 The combinatorial information needed to produce the corresponding tiling is then simply given by any base point needed to construct the associated fundamental domain.
 The case $p=x$ is of particular interest.
 For nontrivial curves $c$, the generators in $\Iso(\mathbb{H}^2)$ change, but because the induced automorphism on $\pi_1(S)$ by any such curve $c$ is always inner, by the Dehn-Nielsen-Baer theorem \cite{primermcgs}, it corresponds to the isotopically trivial homeomorphism of the surface and does not change the tiling in $\mathbb{H}^2$.